melvinquick/scramble_generator/PULL_REQUEST_TEMPLATE.md

 ### New Feature Submissions:

-1. [ ] Have you asked about and got positive feedback about this request in the [Official Scramble Generator Discord](https://discord.gg/urfh2EMQNG)?
+1. [ ] Have you asked about and got positive feedback about this request?
 2. [ ] Have you checked your code locally before submitting this PR to make sure it works without issue?

 ### Changes to Core Features: